Svechnikov helps Hurricanes rally past Blackhawks 6-3

 DELIA’S PLAY

 Delia didn’t allow a goal in 19 shots after taking over for Malcolm Subban down 4-0 midway through the second period of Monday’s loss.
 It had been only his third appearance all season and first since Jan.
-17, which came after coach Jeremy Colliton said the team had planned to give Delia some late-season work.
+17, which came after Colliton said the team had planned to give Delia some late-season work.

-He got the start Tuesday and denied the Hurricanes for another period before Niederreiter finally broke through with a put-away near the top of the crease off Morgan Geekie’s feed at 4:32 of the second period.
+He got the start Tuesday and denied the Hurricanes for another period before Niederreiter finally broke through with a put-away near the top of the crease off Morgan Geekie’s feed — which began with Geekie’s botched attempt at mimicking Svechnikov’s lacrosse-style goal from behind the net — at 4:32 of the second period.

 Delia finished with 22 saves.